Buy Your Early Bird Ticket Now for Pioneers of the Dutch Modern House

 Tested, practical strategies to rescue, restore and manage historic properties.
 By opening up our young heritage properties to the public, we can create awareness.

-What issues are you looking forward to discussing at the conference?
+What issues are you looking forward to discussing at the Iconic Houses Online Event 2021?

 I’m interested to see how other organizations and individuals approach the issues of young heritage.
 We can’t make every architecturally interesting house a museum.
 Which other strategies work?